 Some people will struggle to hear or understand people wearing a face covering because they can’t see their mouth or facial expression.

-You can help by being patient and by being aware that if someone is deaf they cannot hear you and may not know you are talking to them so:
+You can help by being patient and by being aware that if someone is deaf they cannot hear you and may not know you are talking to them or what you are saying so:

 - trying to reduce any background noise (where possible)